xmolecules/jmolecules-examples/jmolecules-axon/03-onion-axon-cqrs-es-bank/documentation/adrs/002-ubiquituos-language.md

 We use the following Kotlin constructs for this:

 - Value objects based on a single value are represented by a `value class`.
-- Value objects based on multiple values are represented by a `data class`.
+- Value objects based on multiple values are represented by a `data class`, having immutable members.
-- Constant values from a limited set are represented by `enum class`.
+- Constant values from a limited set are represented by `enum class` or by `sealed class`.
+- Entities are represented by `class` and may have mutable or immutable members.
+- The only exception is the type `Boolean` which might be used directly.

-The domain and application ring must use the domain types only (no other data types are allowed).
+The domain and application ring MUST use the domain types only (no other data types are allowed).

 ## Consequences